Blowups and blowdowns of geodesics in Carnot groups: Introduction

-In Sections \ref{sec:Hamilton} and \ref{sec:exists line tangent} we discuss some applications of our main results.
-In Section~\ref{sec:Hamilton} we consider the Hamiltonian point of view of geodesics as normal or abnormal extremals, and prove the statements about abnormality of blowdowns (Proposition~\ref{prop:abnormal blowdowns}) and infinite geodesics in step 2 Carnot groups (Proposition~\ref{prop:step 2 infinite geodesics}).
+In Sections \ref{sec:infinite geodesics} and \ref{sec:exists line tangent} we discuss some applications of our main results.
+In Section~\ref{sec:infinite geodesics} we consider infinite geodesics, and prove the statement about abnormality of blowdowns (Proposition~\ref{prop:abnormal blowdowns}).
 In Section~\ref{sec:exists line tangent} we consider applications of the existence of a line tangent.
 We prove the existence of non-extendable geodesics in non-abelian Carnot groups (Proposition~\ref{Prop:lost:min}) and the non-minimality of corners in non-constant rank \subriemannian manifolds (Proposition~\ref{prop:non-constant rank corners}).

 In Section~\ref{sec:Sharp} we discuss to which extent one can expect an improvement of the blowdown result Theorem~\ref{thm:geodesic blowdowns}, restricting our attention to rank-2 Carnot groups.
 In Section~\ref{sec:Lines} we cover preliminaries on lines in Carnot groups and study when two lines are at bounded distance.
 In Section~\ref{sec:Engel} we consider the example of an infinite non-line geodesic in the Engel group.
 We use this curve to find a counter-example to one possible strengthening of Theorem~\ref{thm:geodesic blowdowns}.